espinhogr/espinhogr.github.io/_posts/2015-11-17-scalaz-streams.md

 }
 {% endhighlight %}

 What happens in this code is that we create a `StreamBuilder` and we tell it to create a stream for us.
 With the `map` function we are telling the stream that it has a new step down the line: `println`.
 This is a trivial step but we can obviously put anything there.
-With the double `run` call we start the stream and the first `Task` that produces values.
+With the double `run` call we start the stream and the first `Task` producing values.
-What this code produces is a printing on the `stdout` of all the records retrieved from the DB without making your heap explode in case you have a lot of them.
+What this code does is a printing on the `stdout` of all the records retrieved from the DB without making your heap explode in case you have a lot of them.

 You might be tempted to write
 {% highlight scala %}